This special Easter event is suitable for children of all ages, and is a great way to tempt your kids inside an art gallery over the holidays.

 Craig’s review of Queen’s Gallery – “The Queen certainly does have a lot of nice knick-knacks.
 She's got so many of them, in fact, that she's she's had to open up a whole extra art gallery next-door to Buckingham Palace.
 The first thing you need to know about the Queen's Gallery is that it has an annoying habit of selling you a timed ticket during busy periods.
 So if you're one of those meticulous peopl… continued”

 Sorolla — Spanish Master of Light – 18 Mar to 7 Jul 2019 – The National Gallery will be putting on a rare exhibition of sixty works by the Spanish Impressionist painter Joaquin Sorolla

 Van Gogh and Britain – 27 Mar to 11 Aug 2019 – The 40 paintings in this important exhibition will represent the largest collection of paintings by Vincent Van Gogh in the UK for 10 years.

 Sean Scully — Sea Star – 13 Apr to 11 Aug 2019 – Sean Scully's new work on display at the National Gallery was inspired by JMW Turner's atmospheric painting The Evening Star.

-If you enjoy Queen’s Gallery then you might like to visit Buckingham Palace (you can walk it in less than 2 mins), Hampton Court Palace, Kensington Palace (catch the train from St James’s Park to Kensington Palace), Royal Mews (you can walk it in less than 3 mins) and Windsor Castle
+If you enjoy Queen’s Gallery then you might like to visit Buckingham Palace (you can walk it in less than 2 mins), Hampton Court Palace, Kensington Palace (catch the train from St James’s Park to Queensway), Royal Mews (you can walk it in less than 3 mins) and Windsor Castle